Autism and learning: Supporting children with autism

 Sam is 6 years old and has autism.
 Sam’s mum, Emma, has tried many different methods to support him and shares her journey with us here…

 Sam needed to be home educated whilst a specialist provision was found for him.
 Our mainstream school has been amazing, it has tried many different ways to support and help Sam.
-As part of his home education he still accesses the nurture provision of his school to enable him to socialise and have friends.
+As part of his home education, he still accesses the nurture provision of his school to enable him to build social skills and have friends.
 Sam loves his school; it’s just not a suitable environment for him for learning but he has many friends and the teachers and staff are very close to him.

 We decided that Explore Learning would give Sam a continued experience of learning within a group environment but in a way that was manageable to him – with small groups, computer-based learning and tutors.
 Sparkle Sheffield have trained the staff at Hillsborough in autism and we knew they would understand our son.

 Sam suffers from severe anxiety and depression because of his autism.
-He has extreme sensory sensitivities and difficulties.
-Because of this, Sam finds the world frightening, scary and difficult to navigate.
-We got to the point where Sam would not leave the house at all and if we managed to get him out he would have constant meltdowns, running off and would be in danger.
+He has extreme sensory overload sensitivities and difficulties.
+Because of this, Sam finds the world frightening, scary, and difficult to navigate.
+We got to the point where Sam would not leave the house at all and if we managed to get him out he would have constant meltdowns, running off, and would be in danger.